Rías Baixas’ History: From Galicia to the World

 Rías Baixas’ modern history covers just over 30 years, but people have been making wine here since Roman times.
 Rías Baixas is practically synonymous with Albariño: a crisp, saline, acidic white wine that pairs with everything that comes from the sea.
 These days, wine from Rías Baixas is known all over the world, but it wasn’t always that way.

-Today, we use “Rías Baixas” as a catch-all term to refer to the geographical area in the south of Pontevedra province.
-That said, up until the name was given to the wine appellation in 1986, no one would have referred to the winegrowing area of this part of Galicia as “Rías Baixas.”
-Instead, they used the names that were given to the subzones: Condado de Tea, O Rosal, Salnés, etc.
+Today, we use ‘Rías Baixas’ as a catch-all term for both the wine region and the geographical area in the south of Galicia.
+But up until DO Rías Baixas was formed in 1986, no one would have referred to the wine-growing area of this part of Galicia as “Rías Baixas.”
+Instead, they used the names that were later given to the subzones: Condado de Tea, O Rosal, Salnés, etc.

 The First Vines: Lagares Rupestres and Romans